1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/doc-comment-export-procedure-description-section.md

-# Documentation comment has "Description" section for export procedure or function
+# Documentation comment has no "Description" section for export procedure (function)

 In the **Description section**, explain the purpose of the procedure or function in a short, but clear way, so that the reader would understand its behavior without looking into the source code.